Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_Good Morning/big_data.md

 This section uses the traditional pandas workflow as baseline to load the entire CSV into a DataFrame and then inspect the resulting DataFrame by printing its shape, column names, data types, and a five-row preview.
 Subsequent big data handling methods with different libraries will follow the same “load → clean → inspect” steps for a fair performance comparison.

 ### 3.1 Download Dataset
 The dataset was downloaded via KaggleHub into Google Colab.
-Refer to **Figure 3.1**, the code first imported the necessary libraries - `os` for file‐path handling, `pandas` for data handling, and `kagglehub` to fetch Kaggle datasets.
+Refer to Figure 3.1, the code first imported the necessary libraries - `os` for file‐path handling, `pandas` for data handling, and `kagglehub` to fetch Kaggle datasets.
 The code then downloaded the latest version of the “2019 Airline Delays and Cancellations” dataset and returns the local directory where the files were extracted.
 Finally, it built the full file path `csv_path` to the main CSV to be loaded later.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/e5e07677-02d6-4527-b573-40f5a1d088b0" alt="img">